 Remove the fiberglass shower surround.
 Use a utility knife to cut a seam along all drywall-fiberglass intersections.
 Turn off the bathroom's water source.
 Remove plumbing fixtures such as valve handles and the showerhead.
 Remove the drain and drain hardware.

 Pry behind the fiberglass shower enclosure with a pry bar, starting at the left or right side.
 Solicit the aid of a partner or friend to wedge and pry the fiberglass enclosure away from the walls.
 Carry away and properly dispose of the fiberglass enclosure.

 Mark the shower tile layout.
 Remove drywall where the new tile will go.
 Install a moisture barrier paper or plastic sheeting over the studs.
 Install a cement board matching the existing drywall thickness.
 For extra strength, use self-tapping cement backer board screws to affix the cement board sheets.
 Use fiberglass mesh tape at corners and seams.
 Install the fiberglass mesh tape with acrylic-modified thinset mortar.

 Measure the shower base.
-Purchase a fiberglass shower pan matching the shower base dimensions.
+Purchase a fiberglass shower pan that matches the shower base dimensions.
 Connect the plumbing components to the fiberglass shower pan drain.
 Caulk in all shower pan-wall intersection areas.

-Install plumbing fixtures.
+Install the plumbing fixtures.
 Attach the showerhead and test the plumbing by turning on the water supply.
-Apply caulking around the tile/shower pan intersection.
+Apply caulking around the tile-shower pan intersection.
 Seal the tile and grout joints with a penetrating tile sealant.

 Residing in San Diego, Calif., Tim Daniel is a professional writer specializing in politics.
 His work has appeared at both the Daily Caller and Pajamas Media.
 With more than 20 years of experience in the field of construction, Daniel also specializes in writing about tile, stone and construction management.
 He is pursuing a bachelor's degree in communications.